-When not doing my day job, I am usually either performing, composing, or practicing.
+When not wrestling with computer systems, I am usually either performing, composing, or practicing.

 My original compositions include works for solo piano, chamber ensembles, concert band, and full orchestra.
 In March 2014 and March 2015 I presented programs consisting exclusively of my compositions, featuring local professional, student, and community instrumentalists.
 The spring of 2015 also saw the premiere of (the concert band version of) my "Bruin Overture", written in celebration of Brown University's 250th anniversary and performed by the Brown Wind Symphony under the direction of Matthew McGarrell.
 In the summer of 2022 the Boston-based Horizon Ensemble, conducted by Julian Gau, performed my "Dodecatet" (composed 2015), prompting an enthusiastic review in the Boston Musical Intelligencer.
 Besides writing concert music, I have dabbled in film and musical theater.
 In 2013 I wrote the music to Ichabod Crane and the Headless Horsemen, a twenty-minute musical for children with libretto by Phoebe Nir.
-More recently, I composed the soundtrack to Jeremiah Robs A Bank, a half-hour film directed by Michael Rose, and in 2017 I provided the music for the seven-minute animated short film Toymaker (2017), which you may read about elsewhere.
+Also in 2013 I composed the soundtrack to Jeremiah Robs A Bank, a half-hour film directed by Michael Rose, and in 2017 I provided the music for the seven-minute animated short film Toymaker, which you may read about elsewhere.

-Aside from music and computers, my interests and hobbies include history, railroads (full-size and miniature), cartooning, and roleplaying games.
-I also play chess, not too horribly.
+Aside from music and computers, my interests and hobbies include history, railroads (full-size and miniature), cartooning, roleplaying games, and being outdoors.

 You can usually reach me at: